Thomas Mann: Pre-war and Second World War period

-In 1912, Katia was treated for tuberculosis for a few months in a sanatorium in Davos, Switzerland, where Thomas Mann visited her for a few weeks.
+In 1912, Katia was treated for what was incorrectly diagnosed as tuberculosis for a few months in a sanatorium in Davos, Switzerland, where Thomas Mann visited her for a few weeks.
 This inspired him to write his 1924 novel The Magic Mountain.
 He was also appalled by the risk of international confrontation between Germany and France, following the Agadir Crisis in Morocco, and later by the outbreak of the First World War.
-The novel ends with the outbreak of this war, in which the hero perishes.
+The novel ends with the outbreak of this war, in which the hero enlists, with his survival uncertain.

 As a "German patriot", Mann had the proceeds from their summer house used in 1917 to subscribe to war bonds, which lost their face value after the war was lost.
 His father-in-law did the same, which caused a loss of a major part of the Pringsheim family's wealth.
 The disastrous inflation of 1923 and 1924 resulted in additional high losses.
 The sales success of his novel The Magic Mountain, published in 1924, improved his financial situation again, as did the award of the Nobel Prize in Literature in 1929.
 He used the prize money to build a cottage in the fishing village of Nida, Lithuania on the Curonian Spit, where there was a German art colony and where he spent the summers of 1930–1932 working on Joseph and His Brothers.
 Today, the cottage is a cultural center dedicated to him, with a small memorial exhibition.